RumeelHussainbnb/CoreDAODocs/docs/Node/overview.md

     * [Start a Snapshot Node](./config/snapshot-node-config.md)

-## Types of Nodes in Core DAO
+## Types of Nodes on the Core Chain Network
 1. **Validators:**
-    * **Role:** Validators are crucial for securing the network by producing blocks and validating transactions within the Core DAO’s consensus framework.
+    * **Role:** Validators are crucial for securing the network by producing blocks and validating transactions within the Core Chain’s consensus framework.
     * **Requirements:** Validators need to stake minimum amount of **10,000 CORE tokens** to participate, aligning their financial incentives with the network's performance and security.
     * **Incentives:** Validators earn rewards in CORE tokens for their active role in maintaining and securing network operations.